 Over the course of the programme, students will develop comprehensive portfolios, which will comprise of reflections on practice and developments in competency.
-The four pillars of the NLIAH (2010) framework will support the student's demonstration of their advancing practice.
+The four pillars of the Professional Framework for Enhanced, Advanced and Consultant Clinical Practice (2023) will support the student's demonstration of their advancing practice.